 - Long tread life with emerging grooves

-5 – Falken Sincera SN250 All-Season
+5 – Falken Sincera SN250 Touring All-Season

-It’s an all-season touring tire that’s significantly inexpensive compared to the premium touring tires in the market.
-Although it comes for cheaper, it still provides great all-season performance and is one of the best tires for Toyota Prius.
+It’s an all-season touring tire for your Prius that’s significantly inexpensive compared to other high priced touring tires in the market.
+Although it sells for cheaper, it still offers top all-season performance for your vehicle and is among the best tires for Toyota Prius.

 The Falken Sincera SN250 has three-dimensional Canyon Sipe Technology that makes use of multiple sipes to maintain consistent balance and stability while simultaneously channeling water out of the tires.

-With the tread design and 3D Canyon Sipe technology working together, the Falken Sincera SN250 is a set of tires that improve traction in both dry and wet roads.
-True to its all-season purpose, these tires would have no problems at all when driving in all kinds of weather.
-The sipes you’ll find along the tread give that biting edge for increased grip in snowy situations.
-The Sincera holds itself pretty well in snow, but its dry and wet performances are more impressive.
-That’s to be expected though, as snow tires would be more fitting for winter use.
+With the tread design and 3D Canyon Sipe tech working together, the Falken Sincera SN250 is a set of four Toyota Prius touring tires that improve traction in both dry and wet roads.
+True to its all-season purpose, this tire would have no problems at all when driving in all kinds of weather.
+The speed rating and load index is good too.

 - Smooth and comfortable rides